 Foreigners across the globe have been flocking to Vietnam since the 1990s to invest in the country.
 For many entrepreneurs, now is the best time to set up a business in Vietnam because the purchasing power in the country has gone up; and the Vietnamese are ready to spend their money on products and services.

-Therefore, according to the World Bank’s report, among the 190 countries in the world, Vietnam was ranked the 70th for doing business in 2020.
+Therefore, according to the World Bank’s report, among the 190 countries in the world, Vietnam was ranked 70th for doing business in 2020.
 The report also mentioned that significant improvement has been observed in doing business in the country.
-For example, as of October 2019, the foreign direct investment grew by 7.4% year-on-year.
+The latest FDI data shows that Vietnam’s foreign direct investment amounts grew by 16.3% from January to September 2022, when compared to the same period last year.

-Since foreign investors’ confidence has improved tremendously, the business registration in Vietnam has also increased substantially.
+Since foreign investors’ confidence has improved tremendously, business registration in Vietnam has also increased substantially.

 The Differences between Representative Office and Branch Office in Vietnam